 ENS 198 offers credit for rehearsal and performance of music for the percussion ensemble.
 Open to all students with permission of instructor.

 ENS 199 Concert Choir

 Rehearsal and performance of exemplary choral literature from the Renaissance to the present day.
 Three to four concerts per year, concert tours, and appearances in local churches.
 Open to all students.
-Required of all voice majors each semester.

 ORGANIZATIONAL LEADERSHIP (ORG)